 NOTICE OF INTENTION TO APPLY FOR GRANT

-After 14 days from today an application for a grant of (insert as appropriate): Probate of the Will dated (date of will) OR Letters of Administration with the Will dated (date of will) OR Letters of Administration on Intestacy (where there is no Will):
+After 14 days from today an application for a grant of [insert the type of grant being applied for] Probate of the Will dated [date of the will] OR Letters of Administration with the Will dated [date of the will] OR Letters of Administration on Intestacy [where there is no will]

 You may object to the grant by lodging a caveat in that registry.

-After 14 days from today an application for a grant of Probate of the will dated 1 January 2012 of DAVID JOHN DOE late of 95A North Quay, Brisbane, in the State of Queensland deceased will be made by JOHN JAMES ROE to the Supreme Court at Brisbane.
+After 14 days from today an application for a grant of Probate of the Will dated 1 January 2012, First Codicil dated 24 February 2016 and Second Codicil dated 25 August 2017, of DAVID JOHN DOE late of 95A North Quay, Brisbane, in the State of Queensland deceased will be made by JOHN JAMES ROE to the Supreme Court at Brisbane.

 You may object to the grant by lodging a caveat in that registry.